Roll20/roll20-character-sheets/Fading Suns 2nd Edition Revised/README.md

 # TODO list

-- Update sheet preview images

 - General improvements to goal rolls
-  - Add CSC and CFC to characteristic & skills rolls
   - Ability to switch b/w public vs GM roll
   - Vitality critical levels (-2 to -10) to affect goal numbers
-  - Ensure a 1 is always a success, even when the goal number is < 0 due to a high malus

 - Increase similarity to the official character sheet
   - add a section for Movement (default: 5)
   - add a section for Languages

 - [TBC] use short names for characteristics in weapon/psi/theurgy tables to save up on space

-- ability for users to report a bug found in the sheet

 - Weapons & armors property checkboxes (Shock, Laser, Plasma, etc..) & replace d6rolls with proper damage/armor rolls showing shield-piercing vs normal damage, etc.